Guide for artists

 Common mistakes

-• Linking only to a homepage where the artwork is hard to find.
+• Linking to a generic homepage where the artwork is hard to find.

-• Forgetting to test the QR code on a phone before printing.
+• Printing the QR code before testing it on a phone.

 PieceStamp